Everest84/Clojure-Timing-Study/README.md

 The program is designed to accept a text file containing rows of numbers, which are converted to a list of long's (64bit integers).

 *Note: The supplied file in this repository contains a list of numbers that are longer than the maximum value for a 32bit integer, so the project code is catered to use the `Long` data type instead of `Integer`.
 If you know your numbers will always be less than the maximum value for a 32bit integer, you can modify the code to improve performance.*

+The numbers are then recorded for performance as they run through a mergesort algorithm given a number of threads to use.
+After the sorting is complete, the program will display the time taken to perform the mergesort.

 ### Mutli-threading results